CGS/ProQuest Distinguished Dissertation Awards

-Sponsored jointly by the Council of Graduate Schools (CGS) and ProQuest Dissertations Publishing, these awards are made each year to individuals who, in the opinion of the award committee, have completed doctoral dissertations representing original work that makes an unusually significant contribution to the discipline.
+Sponsored jointly by the Council of Graduate Schools (CGS) and ProQuest Dissertations Publishing, the CGS/ProQuest Distinguished Dissertation Awards are made each year to individuals who, in the opinion of the award committee, have completed doctoral dissertations representing original work that makes an unusually significant contribution to the discipline.

 Value

-Two CGS/ProQuest Distinguished Dissertation Awards, each consisting of an award of $2,000 and a certificate of recognition, will be presented at the CGS Annual Meeting Awards Luncheon.
+Two CGS/ProQuest Distinguished Dissertation Awards, each consisting of an award of $2,000 and a certificate of recognition, will be presented at the CGS Annual Meeting Awards Luncheon in December 2025, in Washington, DC.
 Reasonable travel expenses of award recipients will be covered.

 Nomination Procedure